whiletruedoio/whiletruedoio.general/README.md

 ### Requirements

+The provided playbooks, plugins and roles require Ansible-Core 2.12 on the **control node**.

-The provided plugins and roles support the following target Operating System:
+The provided playbooks, plugins and roles support the following Operating System on the **target nodes**:

 - Fedora Linux 35+
 - CentOS Stream 8+